- City Guides

 This is an updated version of a blog post that appeared in April 2017 at sbealeonline.com.

 What makes a good steampunk font?
 Volumes have been written about the considerations that go into choosing fonts for design projects: legibility, mood, contrast, and so on.
-The same principles apply to steampunk projects, but in most cases, the fonts should look like they belong to the Victorian or Edwardian era, spanning the mid-19th century through the eve of World War I.
+The same principles apply to steampunk projects, but in most cases, the fonts should have an old-time look evoking the 19th or early 20th century..

 Indeed, fonts used in steampunk designs are often based on typography from printed materials of that time.
 Books, maps, advertising, signage and even old stock certificates have provided inspiration for font designers.